pythonlover02/Proton-Sarek/README.md

 - **Option 2:** Download a precompiled Proton build (GE-Proton or Valve's stable release are the only ones officially supported).

 ### 2. Get the Sarek Patches
-- Clone or download the Sarek patches from this repository.
+- Clone or download the Sarek-Patches dir from this repository.

 ### 3. Rename the Proton Executable (if necessary)
 - If you're using **GE-Proton**, no need to rename anything, as the default `proton` file works out of the box.